duringhof/sandbox/README.md

 # hobbyshelve
-Collection of codesnippets that doesn't really have another home but might have som relevance some day
+Collection of codesnippets that doesn't really have another home but might have some relevance some day